frankverhoeven/fv-community-news/readme.txt

 Q: I have a great idea for this plugin, could I make a suggestion?
 A: Sure you can!
 [Let me know about it](https://frankverhoeven.me/wordpress-plugin-fv-community-news/).

+Q: How can I contribute to the plugin?
+A: You can open a pull request at [GitHub](https://github.com/frankverhoeven/fv-community-news/pulls).

 Q: What to do if I found a bug?
 A: Please report the bug to me as soon as possible.
 This way I can solve the problem and make the plugin better for everyone.
-Visit the post at [https://frankverhoeven.me/wordpress-plugin-fv-community-news/](https://frankverhoeven.me/wordpress-plugin-fv-community-news/).
+Open a new issue at [https://github.com/frankverhoeven/fv-community-news/issues](https://github.com/frankverhoeven/fv-community-news/issues).

 == Changelog ==

-For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-community-news/ "FV Community News on WordPress Trac").
+For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-community-news/).

+= 3.2 =

+* New: Advanced form options right in your wp-admin.
+* Improvement: General code improvements & cleanup.

 = 3.1.2 =